bdoghomieg123/bens-math-game/README.md

 Welcome to Ben's Math Program V1.0!

 Currently, there are two Basic levels of addition and Multiplication.
-Subtraction is coming in version 1.2
+Subtraction is coming in version 1.2...

+Advanced algebra concepts expected to come in V2.0

 To use program: